EGPAFMalawiHIS/nlims_data_syncroniser/README.md

 ```bash
 0 * * * * /bin/bash -l -c 'cd /var/www/nlims_data_syncroniser/ && rvm use 2.5.3 && RAILS_ENV=development bundle exec rake nlims:sync_from_couchdb_to_couchdb --silent >> log/sync_couchdb_to_couchdb.log 2>&1'
 ```

+**NOTE: Should the status of chsu be offline-check if you can ping chsu server, if local site is offline - check if the name of the site is the same as that in application.yml.
+Add only 2 sites(one chsu and the other local site) and disable others.**